-HUNT.-On the 28th July last, at Monghyr, of cholera, Captain George Henry Hunt, 78th Highlanders, eldest son of Colonel Robert Hunt, Into 49th Regiment, deeply and deservedly lamented by his afflicted family and a numerous circle of friends.
+HUNT.-On the 28th July last, at Monghyr, of cholera, Captain George Henry Huut, 78th Highlanders, eldest son of Colonel Robert Hunt, late 49th Regiment, deeply and deservedly lamented by his afflicted family and a numerous circle of friends.

-KELSO.-On Monday, the 2dth inst., at Slough, in consequence of an accident, Edward John Francis Kelso, Esq., of Kelsoland and Horkesley Park, late Captain in the 72nd Highlanders.
+KELSO.-On Monday, the 20th inst., at Slough, in consequence of an accident, Edward John Francis Kelso.
+Esq. of Kelsoland and Horkesley Park, late Captain in the 72nd Highlanders.